alkerway/hls-simulator/README.md

 ### Inject Custom Text

 Custom text can be injected into manifests to simulate ad breaks and content changes.
 This application cannot split up the actual fragments, so any text injected may alter the timings of the returned manifest.
 It is assumed that any custom text sent is in HLS level manifest form.
-Things could break if it isn't.

 Inject a manifest by pasting text into the text area and clicking Send.
 See the sections below for more details on where the injected text will appear in relation to the original manifest.

 > Curl equivalent:
 >
-> curl -X POST -H "Content-Type: text/plain" --data-binary "@/home/aw/Documents/w/ts/ad.m3u8" "http://<hls-simulator-server>/inject?sessionId=gmh&startAfter=30"
+> curl -X POST -H "Content-Type: text/plain" --data-binary "@/path/to/ad.m3u8" "http://<hls-simulator-server>/inject?sessionId=gmh&startAfter=30"
 > The startAfter parameter maps to the time in the manifest for Vod to Vod and Vod to Live, and to the media sequence for Live to Live

 To clear all injected texts, click the Clear button below the text area.